Louis9902/Sosse19-SE/specification.md

 _not knew at this point and time_

 ## 2.4 Operating Environment
-    E-FEAT-01:      Application is not dependent on any geographical areas
+    E-FEAT-01:      Application should not be dependent on any geographical areas
     E-FEAT-02:      Application shall be independent of the operating system

 ## 2.5 Design and Implementation Constraints